sojurner/Personal-blog/src/posts/culture/confusing-parts-of-korean-culture.md

 ## Conclusion

 Being of korean descent, I often wonder how emotionally and intellectually different I'd be had I been raised in Korea.
-Would I be supportive to alot of these cultural practices or would I still share the same skepticism and perplexities as I do now, as an American?
+Would I be supportive of these cultural practices or would I still share the same skepticism and perplexities as I do now, as an American?
+Only I can wonder...